 Space Request: This document outlines the type and amount of space required for the specified activity.
 The Request includes estimated rent, move costs, furniture purchasing, and/or IT cabling costs.

 6. Policy Statement

-The President of the University of Wisconsin System may delegate certain contracting authority and other responsibilities to designated university officials and may delegate signature authority for leasing to chancellors as outlined in Regent Policy Document 13-2, Real Property Contracts: Signature Authority and Approval.
+The President of the University of Wisconsin System may delegate certain contracting authority and other responsibilities to designated university officials and may delegate signature authority for leasing to chancellors as outlined in Regent Policy Document 13-2, Real Property Contracts: Approval, Signature Authority, and Reporting.
 Per RPD 13-2, institutions are required to obtain review of any proposed lease by either an institution’s legal affairs office or the UW System Office of General Counsel prior to execution.

 Under RPD 13-2, Board of Regents Approval is required when:

 - the initial terms of a lease exceed either $1,000,000 in total cost or five years in length;